Music by

 Invention on Mozart's 11-tone Surprise for Flute and Bb Clarinet

-I actually started thinking about this piece 50 years ago, as a teen newly interested in classical music, beginning to compose saxophone music for myself.
+The general concept of this piece began when I was 17, newly interested in classical music, beginning to compose saxophone music for myself.

-That summer I went to the Aspen Music Festival to become immersed in everything I could learn.
-Though I sort of knew some Mozart, I wasn't aware of the shocking moment in the last movement of Symphony No. 40 (the famous G minor symphony) when the main theme comes back as a loud unison tantrum, like an atonal parody of itself.
-At 17, I didn't know about tone rows or 20th-century atonality; it just sounded like crazy anarchy barely clinging to the rhythm and general contour of Mozart's theme.
-I immediately wanted to find out how and why Mozart did that.
+That summer I went to the Aspen festival to be immersed in everything I could learn.
+Knowing only a bit of Mozart, I wasn't aware of the striking moment in Symphony No. 40 (the famous G minor symphony) when the last movement's main theme comes back as a loud unison tantrum, an atonal parody of itself.
+At 17, I didn't know about tone rows or atonality; it just sounded like crazy anarchy barely clinging to the rhythm and general contour of Mozart's theme.

-The piece is a two-part invention, developing the first half of Mozart's phrase first, then developing the second half, and finally leading to a climactic coming-together of the complete 11-tone surprise, where the Mozart's full "anti-statement" is revealed as the full statement of the Invention's theme.
-With all these little motivic fragments, hints of other German orchestra music seem to wink at us.
-From Beethoven to Berg, they're all straight from Mozart's own grand parody.
+The result is a two-part invention beginning with a development of the first half of Mozart's phrase, then developing the second half of Mozart's phrase, leading to a climactic coming-together of the complete 11-tone surprise, where Mozart's full "anti-statement" is revealed as the full statement of the Invention's theme.

 home